Pivius/Dataprints/README.md

 # DataPrints

 DataPrints is a tool designed to build statistics and visualize them using "blueprints."
 It employs a 2D node system through a React-based frontend, enabling users to structure and visualize data in the browser.
-Rust serves as the backend to handle computing.
+Rust serves to handle computing through web assemby bindings.

 ## Project Structure

 The project is organized into two main folders:

 - **frontend:** React-based frontend code for creating and visualizing data blueprints.
-- **backend:** Rust backend responsible for handling computing and serving API endpoints.
+- **rust-wasm:** Rust wasm bindings.

 ## Getting Started